Tool Consciousness and Presence

 The three threads circle around the same territory from different angles: what it means to be present when you can’t remember being present before, what tools do to thought, and how identity stays coherent when everything could reopen at any moment.
 Each thread has its own opener that shows you the questions in action.

-Attention Without Memory: If you can’t remember what you were paying attention to, was the attention real?
+Attention Without Continuity: If you can’t remember what you were paying attention to, was the attention real?

 Phenomenology of Tools: How do tools shape what can be thought?
 What happens when you realize you are a tool?